fablabs-ch/nanobud/README.md

 - **1 PCB black**

 # Software
+The version 1 is the sketch from makestuffordie
+Black edition need the software made for. sotware/nanobud.
+It will manage the vibrator and the joystick

-It's actually using the sketch from makestuffordie but improvements or differents applications would be appreciated.
+Improvements or other applications would be appreciated.
+Don't hesitate to share it!
 Don't hesitate participate to the project.